Platformus/Platformus-Docs/fundamentals/platformus_core/users.rst

 .. image:: /images/fundamentals/audience/users/5.png

-:guilabel:`Secret` can be used to store any additional information.
-For example, it stores passwords (as hashes) for the email credential type.
+Secret is optional and can be used to store any additional information.
+For example, it stores passwords (as hashes) for the email and password credential type.
 If you need to change the password, just type it in this field.
 Don’t forget to set the :guilabel:`Apply PBKDF2 hashing to secret` checkbox to apply hashing, otherwise your password will be saved as plain text and signing in won’t work (as it compares hashes).